 Packback.
 10 of the total 15 participation points will be based your activity in Packback.
-You will have to purchase a subscription to this service for U\$ 25.00.
+You will have to purchase a subscription to this service for U\$ 29.00.
 This can be done online or at the University Bookstore.
 Participation will be measured weekly.
 For full grade on this aspect of participation you will be required to send in one question and answer two questions per week on the platform.
 Submitted questions and answer will be gauged and those deemed of sufficient quality will count for full grade.
 This will be determined by the sum of the "curiosity points" generated by your submission.
-Each question/answer can generate a maximum of 100 points.
+Each question/answer can generate a maximum of 100 points, meaning students can earn a maximum of 300 curiosity points per weekly submission.
 For full credit a minimum of 125/300 "curiosity points" is required per week.
 Activity starts on the second full week of class.
-This means there should be a submission on or before Sep 8 (third

-Sunday after classes start), but no submissions are due on Aug 25 or Sep 1.
-The last submissions will cover the week prior to Thanksgiving, with the last submission due on Sunday Nov 24.
+This means there should be a submission on or before Sunday, Sep 11, but no submissions are due on Aug 28 or Sep 4.
+No submissions are due on Sunday, Nov 27 (Thanksgiving weekend).
+The last submissions are due on Sunday, Dec 4.
 Submissions are accepted until Sunday 11:59 PM.